The Bob Newhart Show: Episodes

 The Thorndale Beach North condominium, at 5901 N. Sheridan Road in Chicago's Edgewater community, was used for exterior establishing shots of the Hartleys' apartment building.

 The first four seasons of The Bob Newhart Show aired on Saturday nights at 9:30 p.m.
 Eastern Standard Time.
 During the winter of the 1976–77 season, the program moved to 8:30 p.m.
 EST. For its final season during 1977–78, the program moved to 8:00 p.m.
 EST.

 The program typically aired following The Mary Tyler Moore Show, which was also produced by MTM Enterprises.

+The show delivered strong ratings for CBS, remaining in the Top 40 of all series for the first 5 of its 6 seasons: